bobintornado/bobintornado.github.io/z_about.md

 Software engineer, mainly working on internet related stuff.

-Spend most of time tinkering at [Zalora](https://www.zalora.sg/about/).
+Spend most of the time tinkering at [Zalora](https://www.zalora.sg/about/).

 Obsessed with all kinds of `why` questions and particularly meaning of life.